2020Austin/IGNfoo/README.md

 In theory, columns containing small strings were typed as ```VARCHAR``` to potentially support faster database searching, but SQLite does not differentiate from ```TEXT```.
 Timestamp data points were inserted into columns typed as ```DATETIME```.

+I created an index for the ```media.name``` column, as in practical use it's likely to be included in many ```WHERE``` clauses, and contains text.
+Indexing it now will speed up future queries and joins.

 All database table operations (table creation, data insertion, query) are done with sqlite3's ```cursor.execute()```  paired with raw SQL syntax.